sbmlteam/libsbml-build-scripts/species/README.md

 Nightly build

-Python wheels
+Python wheels using many_linux

-Python Anaconda package
+Python Anaconda package using /Development/build-conda.sh

 ------------

-For more information contact Sarah or Brett
+For more information look at Development.md or contact Sarah or Brett 2018.